cipriancozma/taste-js/interview/Readme.md

 Is this piece of code valid?
 Give the reason.
 R.4) No, it should be placed as the last element, if we have more parameters, the rest one should be the last one.

+WHEN DO WE GET INFINITY || -INFINITY AS OUTPUT
 Q.1) How will you put a validation for positive or negative Infinity?
 R.1)